jonsamwell/flutter_gherkin/README.md

 Defaults to `2 seconds`
 Specifies the amount of time to wait after a failed Flutter driver connection attempt to the running app

-#### exitAfterTestRun

-Defaults to `true`
-True to exit the program after all tests have run.
-You may want to set this to false during debugging.

 ### Flutter specific configuration options